0xbaitan/BiaPlanner/README.md

 - **Debugging an error when implementing tags in Redux Query**:
   Oro (2022).
 Type error when adding providesTags in RTK Query. [online] Stack Overflow.
 Available at: https://stackoverflow.com/a/71124913 [Accessed 20 Oct.
 2024].

+- **Understanding how to use React Hook Forms with Zod validation**:
+  Uhiene, G. (2024).
+How to Validate Forms with Zod and React-Hook-Form. [online] freeCodeCamp.org.
+Available at: https://www.freecodecamp.org/news/react-form-validation-zod-react-hook-form/ [Accessed 21 Oct.
+2024].